Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-files-datalake/swagger/README.md

     transform: >
       $["200"].schema.properties["Deleted"].description = "Indicates if the file or directory was successfully deleted by this operation.";
       $["200"].schema.description = "Response type for #Azure::Storage::Files::DataLake::DataLakePathClient::Delete.";
+      $["202"].schema.properties["Deleted"].description = "Indicates if the file or directory was successfully deleted by this operation.";
+      $["202"].schema.description = "Response type for #Azure::Storage::Files::DataLake::DataLakePathClient::Delete.";
 ```